yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/ediscovery-reviewsetquery-applytags.md

 Namespace: microsoft.graph.ediscovery

+Apply [tags](../resources/ediscovery-tag.md) to documents that match the specified [reviewSetQuery](../resources/ediscovery-reviewsetquery.md).

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).